 |Light||Full sun to light shade|

 A solitary succulent, Agave ovatifolia can grow up to 3-4 feet tall and 6 feet wide.
-It has a rounded rosette with distinctively cupped leaves that are rich in texture.
-The leaves have small teeth along the margins and a 1″ long terminal spine.
+It has a rounded rosette with distinctively cupped leaves that are rich in texture, giving it the common name whale’s tongue agave.
+The leaves have small teeth along the margins and a inch long dark gray terminal spine.
+It’s is native to Mexico.
+This is a region in northeastern Mexico.

-The plants take about 10 years to mature and flower only once.
+Agave ovatifolia whale’s tongue agave plants take about 10 years to mature and flower with a greenish-white flower color only once.
 They bear dense clusters of greenish yellow flowers with magnificent flowering spikes that reach up to 12-15′ tall.
 The rosette dies after flowering.
 However, like other Agave species, the whale’s tongue agave can reproduce via bulbils and seeds.

 Whale tongue agave belongs to the genus of monocots that is native to the arid, hot regions of the Americas.
-There are many perennials of the same species that are closely related to Agave ovatifolia.
+There are many perennials of the same species that are closely related to the image of Agave ovatifolia.
+These all have small teeth along their leaf margins.
+The species name comes from words ovatus for egg and agauos, which means ‘illustrious’.

 Agave americana, also known as the Century plant, is a much larger rhizomatous type that is tolerant to high temperatures and drought.
 It spreads by seeds and rhizomes, so it spreads into unwanted sites if not kept under check.